Four priority lines of action

-- The Corporate Environmental Footprint (CEF), which defines the group's impact on biodiversity from a life-cycle perseective.
-The CEF encompasses all our business and allows us to know the effects of each technology on biodiversity.
-Combined with the methodology for the assessment of ecosystem services (REIS, USAL Project), it allows us to determine goals for improvement:
+- The Corporate Environmental Footprint (CEF), which provides information on the group's impact on biodiversity from a life-cycle perseective.
+The CEF encompasses all our businesses and allows us to know the effects of each technology on biodiversity.
+Combined with the methodology for the assessment of ecosystem services (REIS Project, USAL), it allows us to determine goals for improvement:

 - Direct effects on biodiversity: plans for the protection of wildlife (Eurasian eagle-owl, Bonelli's eagle, Cantabrian capercaillie, etc.) and of flora (Mediterranean forests, indigenous species, etc.), and the management of specific habitats (wetlands, etc.).

 - Indirect effects on ecosystems: management plans for the water environment (effluent control, preventive measures for spills and discharges), the soil (preventive measures for spills) and specific biodiversity management plans.

 - Policy on relations with Stakeholders, approved by the Board of Directors on 23 October 2018.